Store

 What Are Steroids?

 Steroids are compounds that the body naturally produces, typically in the form of hormones.
-These hormones help the cells and organs of the body to function as they should.
+These hormones help the body's cells and organs function properly.
 Steroids are also available in synthetic form, manufactured by pharmaceutical companies.
-These are not the same as anabolic steroids that are associated with muscle mass increase.
+These are not the same as anabolic steroids, which are associated with muscle mass increase.

 Corticosteroids are the type discussed here.
 These steroids are formulated to produce the same effects as the body’s main anti-stress hormone, cortisol.
 This hormone plays a key role in neutralizing inflammation in the body.
 Corticosteroids are sometimes referred to as prescription steroids.